Nuclei-Software/npk-tflm/README.md

      ![create_project2](doc/images/create_project2.png)

-**Note:** If you meet memory overflow error when building project, you could use DDR download mode that will meet memory requirement.
+**Note:** If you meet memory overflow error when building project, you could use DDR download mode(evalsoc using nuclei 600/900 processor support this mode) that will meet memory requirement.

 6. Build and run application.